-- using the rates available on www.ird.govt.nz (search keywords: overseas currencies) - using the mid-month telegraph buying rates in our leaflet Conversion of overseas income to New Zealand currency (IR 270) - contacting the overseas section of a trading bank and asking for the exchange rate for the day you received your overseas income.
+- using the rates available on www.ird.govt.nz (search keywords: overseas currencies) - contacting the overseas section of a trading bank and asking for the exchange rate for the day you received your overseas income.

 Tax paid overseas is distributed to the partners or owner(s) and the tax credit limit is calculated on the partner's or owner's income tax return.
 Keep evidence of overseas tax paid with your tax records for seven years.

-For more information about foreign tax credits read A guide to foreign investment funds and the fair dividend rate (IR 461).
+For more information about foreign tax credits read A guide to foreign investment funds and the fair dividend rate (IR461).